jest-community/eslint-plugin-jest/docs/rules/no-standalone-expect.md

 have an expect in a helper function that is called from within a test or it block so expects in a function will not trigger this rule.

+Statements like `expect.hasAssertions()` will NOT trigger this rule since these calls will execute if they are not in a test block.

 Examples of **incorrect** code for this rule:

 ```js